panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 let myVariable2;
 ```

-The variable `myVariable1` is *initialized* right away with an `initialValue`, which can be any expression that evaluates to a value.
+The variable `myVariable1` is *initialized* right away with an `initialValue`, which can be any kind of expression.

-Examples of initial values are literals (numbers `1`, strings `'My Initial Value'`), or even other variables, expressions or function calls.
+Examples of initial values are literals (numbers `1`, strings `'My Initial Value'`), or even other variables, expressions, or function calls.

 The variable `myVariable2` is *declared*, however doesn't have an initial value.
 By default, JavaScript considers uninitialized variables having the special value `undefined`.